thepudds/fzgo/README.md

 Examples:

-   fzgo test                           # normal 'go test' of current package, plus run any corpus as unit tests fzgo test -fuzz .                   # fuzz the current package with a function starting with 'Fuzz' fzgo test -fuzz FuzzFoo             # fuzz the current package with a function matching 'FuzzFoo' fzgo test ./... -fuzz FuzzFoo       # fuzz a package in ./... with a function matching 'FuzzFoo' fzgo test sample/pkg -fuzz FuzzFoo  # fuzz 'sample/pkg' with a function matching 'FuzzFoo'
+   fzgo test                           # normal 'go test' of current package, plus run any corpus as unit tests fzgo test -fuzz=.                   # fuzz the current package with a function starting with 'Fuzz' fzgo test -fuzz=FuzzFoo             # fuzz the current package with a function matching 'FuzzFoo' fzgo test ./... -fuzz=FuzzFoo       # fuzz a package in ./... with a function matching 'FuzzFoo' fzgo test sample/pkg -fuzz=FuzzFoo  # fuzz 'sample/pkg' with a function matching 'FuzzFoo'

+Rich signatures like Fuzz(re string, input []byte, posix bool)` are supported, as well Fuzz(data []byte) int.
+Fuzz functions must start with 'Fuzz'.

 The following flags work with 'fzgo test -fuzz':